 To be fair to the US, it is not just some big country with the financial clout to bend pharmaceutical companies to their will, or just generally do their bidding.
 As the worst-affected country on earth, you can understand its desperation.
 The combination of the epidemic and election year in America, without even getting into the polarising figure of President Trump defending the White House, has yielded the most macabre and mindless outbreak playing out in front of the eyes of the entire world for much of 2020.
 Just a tick under 145,000 Americans are already dead, with 200,000 slated to die by Election Day.
 Things are going to get messy there, and the rest of the world may just have to let it sort out its issues.
 In the days ahead, expect more announcements like the one that the Trump administration will pay Pfizer nearly $2 billion for a December delivery of 100 million doses of a COVID-19 vaccine the pharmaceutical company is developing, with the option to buy another 500 million doses, if the vaccine is safe and effective.

 Where would that leave countries like Bangladesh?
-The key initiative to help them is led by Gavi, a public-private partnership started by the Bill & Melinda Gates Foundation that buys vaccines for about 60% of the world’s children.
+The key initiative to help them is led by Gavi, a public-private partnership started by the Bill and Melinda Gates Foundation that buys vaccines for about 60% of the world's children.
 Last month, Gavi and the Coalition for Epidemic Preparedness Innovations (CEPI) signed a $750 million deal with AstraZeneca to give developing countries 300 million doses of the shot being developed by Oxford University.
 But that deal happened after the drug company had already signed contracts with Britain and the U.S., who are first in line to get vaccine deliveries in the fall.

 The World Health Organization has previously said it hopes to secure 2 billion doses for people in lower-income countries by the end of 2021, including through initiatives like Gavi's.